TikiTDO/AutoSlim/README.md

-SlimOnSave Sublime Text 2 Plugin
+AutoSlim Sublime Text 2 Plugin
 ================================

 This plugin parses slim files, and saves the resulting HTML to the clipboard.